industry

 Add-on services

-Filter cleans, acid washes, equipment repairs, and seasonal add-ons can add 10–25% to gross revenue.
+Filter cleans, acid washes, equipment repairs, and seasonal add-ons can lift revenue beyond baseline service income.
+The effect is not just higher gross billing.
+It also gives the owner more ways to make each customer relationship worth keeping.
 See The 3 Most Profitable Pool Service Add-Ons.

 Geographic market